cosyverif/paquito/src/Documentation-paquito/developer_documentation.md

 ###Generation_of_packages:

-This step is reponsible of the creation of packages for Debian , Archlinux and Centos distributions (versions and architectures ) .
+This step is reponsible of the compilation (if needed) , and the creation of packages for Debian , Archlinux and Centos distributions (versions and architectures ) .

-According to distribution of the machine where the generation is launched , at the end we will have a package suitable for this distribution (version and architecture) .
+In the first version of paquito ( **master branch** ) , this function  compiles the program ( if the program needs to be compile ) , and create packages according to distribution of the machine where the generation is launched , at the end we will have a package suitable for this distribution (version and architecture) .

+In the second version of paquito (**issue60 branch**) , this function is responsible of launching dockers , and the compilation and the creation of packages will be does in these dockers .

 This step is represented by the function **Generate.php** and the console command **generate** .